-The ultimate in comfort food must be any meat dish, or meat and creamy mashed potatoes smothered in a rich, sticky onion gravy.
-The bringing together of sweet onions and a dark rich sauce - which is both sweet and savoury at the same - is a classic of both the British and Irish kitchens.
+The ultimate in comfort food must be any meat dish, or meat and creamy mashed potatoes smothered in a rich, onion gravy.
+The bringing together of sweet onions and a dark rich sauce—which is both sweet and savory at the same—is a classic of both the British and Irish kitchens.

-Making onion gravy is so simple, why not make double, even triple quantity.
-Use what you need then freeze the rest in portions.
-The gravy freezes so well and will keep for up to three months, Simply defrost in a pan or the microwave.
+This is such a snap to make, why not make double, even triple the quantity?
+Use what you need, then freeze the rest in 1-cup portions.
+The gravy freezes so well and will keep for up to three months.
+Simply defrost in a pan or the microwave.

-- 2 tablespoon vegetable or cold-pressed rapeseed oil
+- 2 tablespoons oil ( vegetable or cold-pressed rapeseed oil)

 - 1 teaspoon sugar